🐾 UK Pet Passport | Updated July 2026

 Based on official sources

-β€œThe hotel is booked.
+"The hotel is booked.
 The route is planned.
-Now how do we get the dog β€” and the cats β€” across the channel?”
+Now how do we get the dog β€” and the cats β€” across the channel?"

 Then you find out what Brexit did to pet travel.

-And one small mistake turns it into a nightmare.
+And one small mistake can cause problems.

 The only thing standing between a perfect holiday and a border catastrophe is knowing the checklist cold β€” before you leave the driveway.

-That’s why we built the UK to Europe Pet Travel Checklist 2026.
-It won’t make the AHC cheaper or fix the politics.
-But it will make sure you arrive at the Eurotunnel β€” or ferry terminal, or airport β€” with everything right.
-Every document.
-Every date.
-Every number.
+That's why we built the UK to Europe Pet Travel Checklist 2026.
+It won't make the AHC cheaper.
+But it will make sure you arrive with everything right.

 • βœ… AHC vs. old EU passport β€” which applies to YOU